Features

 }

 To improve the vertical scrolling performance, we disable the automatic row header width adjustment and set the row header width manually.
-This feature is convenient but it may harm smooth scrolling.
+This feature is convenient but it might harm smooth scrolling.

 });